metamath/lamp-guide/docs/11/index.md

 However, if you're starting at this point, first load `set.mm` as the context:

 > Make sure we are loading from the web the file "set.mm:latest",
-> You can change the scope or not, your choice.
+> You can change the scope stopping before `2p2e4` or just load
+> the whole database, your choice.
 > Then press "Apply changes" to apply this change.

 #### Trying out the explorer tab